repomaa/autopass/README.md

 Furthermore you can set keys to use for looking up the custom autotype sequence `autotype_key: autotype`, username `username_key: user` and password `password_key: pass` in the config file.

+Some users experience problems with alternative autotypes (using the Alt modifier key).
+It almost certanly is caused by releasing the Alt key only after the autotype has already started.
+Therefor there's now a config option `alt_delay` which waits the amount in seconds before starting the autotype for alternative autotypes.
+The value is 0.5 by default.

+### Known Problems

+xdotool uses the wrong keyboard layout if it is set in `xorg.conf.d` instead of using the command `xkbmap`.